-Due to the lead time in permitting capital improvement projects, Mount Sunapee plans to begin NH - DES and Town of Newbury Site Plan review permitting for the following projects this summer and fall in order to potentially start construction in early 2016.
+Due to the lead time in permitting capital improvement projects, Mount Sunapee may begin NH - DES and Town of Newbury Site Plan review permitting for the following projects this fall in order to potentially start construction in early 2019.

 1.)
 SKI TRAIL IMPROVEMENTS